Xray-OS/xray_os/README.md

 At the moment, this Linux distro is in a beta state, so maybe a couple things would need some manual adjustment as you may notice.

-Eg. There are no favorite applications in the launcher, you have to put them manually with mouse and click, an adjustment is needed to show the correct login manager out of the box, so for the moment you will have to adjust that manually too, in KDE Plasma settings.
+Eg. an adjustment is needed to show the correct login manager out of the box, so for the moment you will have to adjust that manually too, in KDE Plasma settings.
 But most of this issues will get fix eventually, remember this is still on BETA, so you're advised.

 ATTENTION: At the moment Xray_OS build folder has been taken off, due to fix procedures that needs to be applied to it, we hope that eventually it's back on the repo.